EthanHosier/mnist-digits-nn/README.md

 # mnist-digits-nn
 Neural network written from scratch in java with no external libraries.
-Trained on the MNIST dataset of handwritten digits.
+Trained on the MNIST handwritten digits dataset.
 Created as a learning exercise during the Summer of 2021.